maryamsherif/cv-mars-assignments/README.md

-# Computer Vision Course - Assignment 1
+# Computer Vision Course - Assignment 2
 ## Team : Mars 🌠
 ### Project description:
-The main aim of this assignment is to experiment with histogram modification approaches, alongside seeing their effects on images.
-In more details, given an input image, as a first step, the contrast of such an image is to be evaluated.
-Second, the three approaches (contrast stretching, histogram equalization, and gray-scale transformation) are to be performed in the input image (producing three outputs).
-Finally, for each of the three outputs, the contrast is re-evaluated.
+The main aim of this assignment is to analyze the interaction between various scoring functions and automatic threshold detection.
+In more specific terms, scoring functions (corner detections) are to be applied to the image, then the resulting gradient magnitudes are to be subjected to automatic threshold detection.
+As per that, the following components are to be implemented:
+1. Corner detection:
+    a.
+Harris.
+    b.
+SUSAN.
+2. Automatic threshold detection:
+    a.
+Calculate convex hull.